freesewing/freesewing/markdown/dev/guides/markdown/frequent-mistakes/en.md

 [yt]: https://www.youtube.com/watch?v=dQw4w9WgXcQ

-## Make sure your links lead where they think you do
+## Make sure your links lead where you think they do

-### Lining within the same website
+### Linking within the same website

 When you are linking within freesewing.dev or freesewing.org you can use a relative link from the site root.\